West London Extension Specialists

 No party wall surveyor mentioned

-If your extension is within 3 metres of a neighbour's property, the Party Wall Act 1996 applies.
-Skipping this is illegal.
-The neighbour can stop the build via court injunction.
+If your extension is within 3 metres of a neighbour’s property, the Party Wall Act 1996 applies.
+Skipping it is risky — a neighbour can stop the build via court injunction.
 We handle the surveyors and notices in-house.

 Red Flag #5